halfbyte/jan.krutisch.de/en/_posts/2012-10-17-ill-be-writing-another-book.markdown

 I'll open up a mailing list signup pretty soon, but for now feel free to follow [@singlepageapp](http://twitter.com/singlepageapp) on twitter or follow the [plus page](https://plus.google.com/116966206897994963341/) or like the [facebook page](http://facebook.com/thesinglepageapp) (collect'em all!), I'll try to keep all these places updated on my progress.

+The official page will be [thesinglepageapp.com](http://thesinglepageapp.com), but I am the first one to admit that it's largely placeholder content for now.

 You can also expect some more blogging activity here, and I'll try to follow Mathias' example and will share my experience as much as I'll be able to.